kogakure/website-hugo-stefanimhoff.de/docs/index.markdown

 fontcustom compile
 ```

-This will create webfonts in `source/fonts`, a SASS file in `sass/base` and a preview file in `styleguide`.
+This will create webfonts in `source/fonts`, a SASS file in `sass/base` and a preview file in `docs`.

 ## Changelog